 Don’t make the mistake of thinking this is a new thing.
 Mums have been ‘ignoring’ their kids since the dawn of time.
 Do you think neanderthal women spent all day doing educational cave paintings?
 Did they fuck – they had sabre tooth tigers to skin, and fires to light, and snazzy little fur playsuits to make.

 Going back nearly as far in history I recall routinely being left on a bench while my mum played badminton with her friend Bernadette or having to follow her round the jungle of lace and and sturdy straps that was the Marks and Spencer bra department.
+That was the 80s equivalent of using your phone around your kids and I promise you there isn’t a child alive that hasn’t been subjected to boring shopping at some point.

 It’s My Time